Bernard-A/IoTRoam-Tutorial/Network-Application-Server-Setup.md

 ```sh
 journalctl -u chirpstack-application-server -f -n 50
 ```
-A successful start of the As will have the following Output in the log file
+A successful start of the AS will have the following Output in the log file

 ```sh
 Jul 15 21:33:43 vps323915 systemd[1]: Started ChirpStack Application Server.